 Fletcher Place is a historic district that was established in the late 1800s as one of Indy’s more diverse working-class neighborhoods.

-True to its roots, the district is one of the best places to go in Indianapolis for ethnic cuisine.
+True to its roots, the area is one of the best places to go in Indianapolis for ethnic cuisine.
 Fletcher Place also happens to be home to numerous bars – making it one of the fun things to do at night in Indianapolis.

+The Broad Ripple District is one of the best places to visit near Indianapolis downtown.
 A mecca of shopping, dining, recreation and cultural experiences, Broad Ripple is popular with young professionals as a place to live, work and play.

 Shops in the district sell vinyl records and vintage fashions.
 Restaurants dish out vegan and farm-to-table specialties.
-The Monon Trail serves as the district’s favored recreational artery – and year-round events bring the community together.

 Top Fact: Late-night talk show icon, David Letterman, was raised in the Broad Ripple neighborhood.

-#30 City of Carmel: Indy Suburb
+#30 See the City of Carmel

 To the north of Indy is the suburb of Carmel – and visiting the area is one of the fun things to do near Indianapolis.